MagneH/SanTan/docs/FULLSLUG_SYSTEM.md

 ## Overview

 This system automatically computes and maintains hierarchical URL paths (`fullSlug`) for categories and posts based on their parent relationships.
-For example, a post under `Pensjon > AFP > Medlemskap` gets the fullSlug: `pensjon/afp/medlemskap/post-title`.
+For example, a post under `Category > Subcategory > Topic` gets the fullSlug: `category/subcategory/topic/post-title`.

 ## How It Works